rerun-io/rerun/examples/python/notebook/README.md

 ## Running in Jupyter

-The easiest way to get a feel for working with notebooks is to use it:
+The easiest way to get a feel for working with notebooks is to use it.

-Install jupyter
+First, install the requirements (this includes jupyter, the Rerun SDK, and the notebook support package)
 ```
 pip install -r requirements.txt
 ```

-Open the notebook
+Then, open the notebook
 ```
 jupyter notebook cube.ipynb
 ```